loda-lang/loda-programs/programs/oeis/list1.md

 * [A080039](http://oeis.org/A080039) ([program](080/A080039.asm)): a(n) = floor((1+sqrt(2))^n).
 * [A080040](http://oeis.org/A080040) ([program](080/A080040.asm)): a(n) = 2*a(n-1) + 2*a(n-2) for n > 1; a(0)=2, a(1)=2.
 * [A080041](http://oeis.org/A080041) ([program](080/A080041.asm)): a(n)=floor((1+sqrt(3))^n).
+* [A080047](http://oeis.org/A080047) ([program](080/A080047.asm)): Operation count to create all permutations of n distinct elements using Algorithm L (lexicographic permutation generation) from Knuth's The Art of Computer Programming, Vol. 4, chapter 7.2.1.2.
+Sequence gives number of times l has to be repeatedly decreased in step L3.
 * [A080063](http://oeis.org/A080063) ([program](080/A080063.asm)): n mod (spf(n)+1), where spf(n) is the smallest prime dividing n (A020639).
 * [A080075](http://oeis.org/A080075) ([program](080/A080075.asm)): Proth numbers: of the form k*2^m + 1 for k odd, m >= 1 and 2^m > k.
 * [A080079](http://oeis.org/A080079) ([program](080/A080079.asm)): Least number causing the longest carry sequence when adding numbers <= n to n in binary representation.